Best Attack Helicopters: An Honest Assessment

 • Avionics: It uses advanced targeting systems including the Strix sight and helmet-mounted display (HMD).

-• Armament: Armed with 30mm cannons, the Tiger can also carry HOT 3, Trigat, and Hellfire missiles.
+• Armament: Armed with 30mm cannons, the Tiger can also carry HOT 3, Trigat, and Hellfire missiles depending on the variant and nation operating it.

-• Survivability: Composite materials in its construction provide stealth capabilities and increased survivability against enemy fire.
+• Survivability: Composite materials in its construction provide reduced radar signature and increased survivability against small arms fire.

 Z-10